timkun92/GameSys-Tech-Test/readme.txt

 Extract the Folder

-And Open Game On Either FireFox or Chrome
+And Open The 'Game.html' On Either FireFox or Chrome

 Have Fun